AI Artifacts

 | Continue | Local session JSON files under .continue. |

-For exact paths, collection notes, and parser caveats, see AI Query History and AI App Artifacts.
+For exact paths, collection notes, and parser caveats, see AI Query History and the per-app guides for Claude, ChatGPT / Codex, Grok, Cursor, and Gemini.

 Collect Modes